The Virgin Mary with a spindle, a symbol of feminine authority.

 Mary was Joseph’s cousin bride, and she was betrothed to Joseph as one dedicated to the Temple.
 That is why she is designated “almah” in the Scriptures.
 The Hebrew word almah (עַלְמָה) is derived from a verb meaning “to conceal” or “to hide away”.
 Temple virgins were “alamot” because they were cloistered until they married.

-Their duties including weaving, sewing, drawing water, singing, and playing musical instruments such as the sistrum and the tambourine.
+Their duties included weaving, sewing, drawing water, singing, brewing beer, and playing musical instruments such as the sistrum and the tambourine.
 In the King James Version, the "alamot" are called “damsels” – “The singers went before, the players on instruments followed after; among them were the damsels playing with timbrels.”
 (Ps.
 68:25)

 Mary and Joseph had common ancestors as is evident in the repetition of some names in the two New Testament genealogies.
 Their ancestors intermarried, as was the custom of the Hebrew from before the time of Abraham.